meterXu/selenium-ide/docs/api/plugins/export.md

 sidebar_label: Export
 ---

-Playback API concerns with the exporting capabilities of Selenium IDE.
+Playback API concerns with the exporting capabilities of JetRecord.

 This API is prefix with `/export`.